 Homebuyers with smaller mortgage deposits are more at risk of negative equity.
 For example, a 5% deposit mortgage means you only have 5% equity in your property when you complete the purchase.
 Therefore, a 5% fall in house prices would be enough to cause negative equity.

-The Help to Buy: Equity Loan scheme is a government incentive designed to help first time buyers purchasing property in England.
+The Help to Buy: Equity Loan scheme is a government incentive designed to help those purchasing property in England with a first time buyer mortgage.

 The scheme allows first time buyers to borrow an equity loan to cover from 5% and up to 20% of the property purchase price of a newly built home (up to 40% if the property is in London).